replicatedhq/replicated-field-labs/instruqt/helm-hello-world/02-getting/assignment.md

 <p align="center"><img src="../assets/hellohelmchannel.png" width=300></img></p>

-We want to view the contents of the release, so to do that click on the icon as shown below:
+We want to view the contents of the latest release, so to do that click on the **View Release YAML** icon as shown below:

 <p align="center"><img src="../assets/releases-channel.png" width=600></img></p>